browserengineering/book/book/embeds.md

 attribute][img-loading] on `img` elements.
 Your browser should only download images if they are close to the visible area of the page.
 This kind of optimization is generally called [lazy loading][lli].
-Implement an optimization in your browser that only loads images that are within a certain number of pixels of the being visible on the screen.
+Implement a second optimization in your browser that only renders images that are within a certain number of pixels of the being visible on the screen.